More about Tom

-Tom is the author of a well-regarded treatise, Beneficial Ownership Reporting-Schedules 13D and 13G.
+Tom authored a well-regarded treatise, Beneficial Ownership Reporting-Schedules 13D and 13G.
 The treatise, first published 1996 and updated periodically since (most recently in 2018), is part of the Corporate Practice Series published by The Bureau of National Affairs, Inc., Washington, D.C.
-Tom also has written in legal journals including The Colorado Lawyer and spoken at CLE presentations.
+Tom also wrote in legal journals including The Colorado Lawyer and spoke at CLE presentations.

-For over fifteen years Tom has been recognized in Chambers & Partners' USA Guide to America's Leading Lawyers for Business.
-Clients interviewed over the years by Chambers have described Tom as "an incredibly hard worker who is both thorough and creative in his counsel" and praised his "technical skills and strategic expertise" and "judgment, speed and accuracy."
-Clients have been "quick to highlight [Tom's] responsiveness and deep knowledge" and have described him as "patient, clear thinking and assertive."
+For over fifteen years Tom was recognized in Chambers & Partners' USA Guide to America's Leading Lawyers for Business.
+Clients interviewed over the years by Chambers described Tom as "an incredibly hard worker who is both thorough and creative in his counsel" and praised his "technical skills and strategic expertise" and "judgment, speed and accuracy."
+Clients were "quick to highlight [Tom's] responsiveness and deep knowledge" and described him as "patient, clear thinking and assertive."

 Private equity/hedge fund formation and operations.
 Gotham Asset Management (Joel Greenblatt and Rob Goldstein's funds), Platte River Equity, Sessa Capital, Punch Card Capital, Estabrook Absolute Return Fund, Springhouse Capital, Kirkwood Capital, Caburn Capital, North American Premier Properties.